Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Quasi-isometry of cones implies stable quasi-isometry of groups

 \begin{cor} Let $\Gamma, \Delta$ be two finitely generated groups and $M, N$ be two compact Riemannian manifolds of dimension $m$ and $n$ respectively with free isometric actions $\Gamma\acts M$ and $\Delta\acts N$.
 Then, if the warped cone $\cO_\Gamma M$ embeds coarsely into $\cO_\Delta N$, then there is a coarse embedding of groups $\Gamma\times \Z^m \to \Delta\times\Z^n$. \end{cor}

-\begin{rem} Note that in the proof of Theorem \ref{qi} we used only neighbourhoods of one orbit of the action $\Gamma\acts M$.
-Hence, with a more careful treatment, one can relax the assumption of the freeness of $\Gamma\acts M$ to the existence of one free orbit.
-The same applies to Corollary \ref{ce}.
+In the proof of Theorem \ref{qi} we used only neighbourhoods of one orbit of the action $\Gamma\acts M$.
+Hence, with a more careful treatment, one can relax the assumption of the freeness of $\Gamma\acts M$ to the existence of a free orbit.
+The same applies to \cref{box rem} and \cref{ce}.

-Tim de Laat and Federico Vigolo \cite{dLV} very recently obtained independently a different straightening of \cref{qi}, in which they assume only that the actions $\Gamma\acts M$ and $\Lambda\acts N$ are \emph{essentially} free. \end{rem}
+Tim de Laat and Federico Vigolo \cite{dLV} very recently obtained independently a different strengthening of \cref{qi}, in which they assume only that the actions $\Gamma\acts M$ and $\Lambda\acts N$ are \emph{essentially} free.